 Development potential of properties

-To find out the development potential of a property, the first step is to find the key facts about the property (zoning, overlays, lot size and if the property is included in a neighbourhood plan).
+To find out the development potential of a property, the first step is to find out the key facts about the property, such as zoning, overlays, lot size and if the property is included in a neighbourhood plan.
 This will ensure the advice you provide to customers about development potential is consistent with Brisbane City Plan 2014.